 Conveniently located, the best western plus city centre inn in Edmonton, Alberta is shown on the map.
 Detailed driving directions from popular points or nearby cities are listed below.
 For those with GPS, here you go:

 Driving Directions to Hotel

-From: Highway 2 South Calgary.
+From: Highway 2 North Calgary.
 Follow all signs to City Centre.
 Make a left on 97th Avenue and a right on 109th Street (right after the underpass).
-Go approximately 16 blocks on 109th Street and the BEST WESTERN PLUS City Centre Inn is on the left hand side at 113th Avenue.
+Go approximately 16 blocks on 109th Street and the Best Western Plus City Centre Inn is on the left hand side at 113th Avenue.